CNelias/TempNetVizDocs/docs/metrics.md

 # Node and Graph Metrics

-To help visualize potential relevant structure or important nodes in the data, TempGraphViz provides the possibility to compute several **metrics**.
+To help visualize potential relevant structure or important nodes in the data, TempNetViz provides the possibility to compute several **metrics**.
 These metrics determine how nodes are **sized**, **colored**, and how statistics are displayed.

 ---